delight-im/Knowledge/Apache HTTP Server.md

    $ sudo service apache2 reload
    ```

- * You may now use the `hosts` file on your personal computer or development machine to test the setup with a *temporary* domain entry
+ * You may now use the `hosts` file on your personal computer or development machine to test the setup with a *temporary* domain entry.

- * In order to publish the site, point the specified domain {my-domain} to the server by updating its DNS configuration
+ * In order to publish the site, point the specified domain `{my-domain}` to the server by updating its DNS configuration.

- * Whenever you make changes to these `*.conf` files later, you have to refresh the server via
+ * Whenever you make changes to these `*.conf` files later, you have to refresh the server again via the following command:

    ```
    $ sudo service apache2 reload